dlr-eoc/pgh3/doc/pgh3.md

 For values larger than `MaxAllocSize`, the PostgreSQL `MemoryContextAllocHuge` allocator will be used.

+_This setting is only available when using a PostgreSQL version >= 10_.
+On earlier versions the memory limit is set to 1024MB.

 If this does not resolve the issue, there is essentially one way to work around this issue: Cut the polygon into segments and run this function to each of them seperately.
 The PostGIS functions `ST_Subdivide`, `ST_Split` and `ST_Segmentize` may be helpful.